-The global gig economy is estimated to be worth $347 billion in 2021 and it is expected to grow to $455 billion by 2023.
+The global gig economy is estimated to be worth $347 billion in 2021 and it’s expected to grow to $455 billion by 2023.
 The number of independent contractors on the market is rapidly increasing as more people seek flexible work schedules, geographic freedom, and the opportunity to work on their own terms.
 In the United States, 44% of gig workers consider freelancing to be a primary source of income.

 Independent contractors can work in a wide variety of industries and provide a diverse skill set, serving across different business functions ranging from engineering to finance and marketing.
-Some of the most common fields of work for freelancers are: web and graphic design, programming, IT, multimedia production, content writing, and translation services.
+Some of the most common fields of work for freelancers include web and graphic design, programming, IT, multimedia production, content writing, and translation services.

 Determine if a worker is an independent contractor

 Independent contractors are self-employed individuals who are contracted to provide services or work to a company as a non-employee.
 They are also commonly referred to as ‘freelancers’.
 Independent contractors choose to forgo the stability and benefits of traditional employment relationships to take advantage of work independence, flexibility, and freedom.

 Regular employees, on the other hand, receive a regular wage for their labor from which the employer withholds taxes.
 Employees are also eligible for employee benefits and the employer has a significant input into the employee’s working hours and schedule.
 Full time employees are often legally protected and can receive severance and worker’s compensation.

 Independent contractors are responsible for paying their own income taxes and Social Security and Medicare taxes.
 Unlike regular employees, independent contractors are typically not eligible to receive employment benefits such as health insurance, 401k programs, and paid time off.